 “I had everyday goals.
 Be the first one there.
 Be a guy that has a great attention to detail.
 Then I also had legacy goals.
 I want to win multiple Super Bowls here in Seattle and just do great things like that.
 I believe that the way you work and what you focus on will help you get to where you want to go.” - Seattle Seahawks rookie QB Russell Wilson

 One of the most important things leaders can do is invest in the next generation of leaders.
 This is a critical element in creating a sustainable organization that is not built around a single individual.

 With one week remaining in the NFL season, 2012 will be remembered as the Year of the Rookie Quarterback.
-As I studied the leadership of four rookie quarterbacks, Robert Griffin III, Andrew Luck, Russell Wilson, and Colin Kaepernick, I discovered 19 Habits Of these Highly Successful Young Leaders.
+As I studied the leadership of four rookie quarterbacks, Robert Griffin III, Andrew Luck, Russell Wilson, and Colin Kaepernick, I discovered 19 Practices Of these Highly Successful Young Leaders.
 Let’s take a look at each.

 Robert Griffin III – The following lessons were gathered from a December 5th USA Today article:

 - Find A Proper System Fit – Highly successful young leaders are part of organizations where their skills are a great fit.
 Washington Redskins Head Coach Mike Shanahan crafted a specific system to incorporate college-spread principles Griffin used while at Baylor.

 - Respect Others – Griffin showed tremendous relational intelligence by respecting and showing honor to everyone.